Bierbach an der Blies: Geography

 Bierbach is a small village situated in the midst of meadows and woodlands that are part of the Bliesgau.
 August Becker in his travel guide "Die Pfalz und die Pfälzer" in 1858 called the Bierbach lea the most beautiful in the Bavarian Palatinate.

 Except for small patches of land that are close to the river on the Bliestal, the ground is mainly composed of sandstone, which makes it difficult to be used for growing food crops.
 For this reason it was planted with trees and used as a wood resource and as grazing area for cows.
 The center of the village sits about 220 m above sea level.
 The highest points are the Steinberg with 349 m and the Schucht with approx. 332 m, respectively.
 Within a radius of 10 km, six larger towns can be easily reached: Blieskastel, Homburg, Zweibrücken, St. Ingbert, Neunkirchen and Bexbach.
 The distance by air to Saarbrücken, the capital of Saarland, is 23 km.

 Climate

 Saarland is one of the warmest regions in Germany.
-The yearly mean temperature is approximately 14° Celsius.
-The climate widely corresponds to the usual Central European weather patterns.
-During the winter months, temperatures below 0° Celsius can be reached and the summer months can be rather hot reaching up to 40° Celsius.
+The yearly mean temperature is approximately 14°C. The climate widely corresponds to the usual Central European weather patterns.
+During the winter months, temperatures below 0°C can be reached and the summer months can be rather hot reaching up to 40°C.

 According to the Köppen climate classification, the climate in Bierbach can be classified as CFB.
 These climates are often found on the western coasts of continents.
 They are characterized by a humid climate with short dry summers.
 Heavy precipitation occurs during the mild winters because of continuous presence of mid-latitude cyclones.
 In Bierbach the climate is warm and temperate.
 Even in the driest months, there is a significant amount of precipitation.
 The average annual temperature is 9.2 °C and approx. 699 mm of precipitation falls annually.